akash5100/blog/_posts/2024-01-15-embeddings.markdown

 ![image](https://github.com/akash5100/blog/assets/53405133/eab05bc6-9895-46d5-9834-eadf53437db0)

-This entity embedding is specifically talking about the second part, when we have embeddings for categorical variables, we can concatenate them (the embedding) with RAW categorical data, (either one hot encoded or ordinal) and use that result to feed into Neural network.
+This entity embedding specifically refers to the second part, when we have embeddings for categorical variables, we can concatenate them (the embedding) with RAW categorical data, (either one hot encoded or ordinal) and use that result to feed into Neural network.

-> Yo watch this below from 'Practical Deep Learning for Coders book'
+> this below is from 'Practical Deep Learning for Coders book' worth sharing

 ![image](https://github.com/akash5100/blog/assets/53405133/e7bd8588-0954-4649-a7c6-fc6c004c2de6)

-**Other thing that I learned, that want to remember is (might be wrong on this)** Big orgs doesn't create better architectures marginally, they just are up-to-date with researches on that specific domain they are working, example NLP, Comp Vis etc. When they like some new discoveries, they keep that and throw others away.
-This could be more easily understood if you think of this example, startups like Figma is created to be better than already available Adobe, later Adobe buys it.
-Same thing but the architecture, maybe opensource researches, who knows.
+**Other thing that I learned, that want to remember is (might be wrong on this)**

+Big orgs doesn't create better architectures marginally, they just stay up-to-date with research on that specific domain they are working, for example NLP, Comp Vision etc. When they like some new discoveries, they keep that.
+This could be more easily understood if you think of this example: startups like Figma are created to be better than already available products like Adobe, and later Adobe buys it.
+The same thing happens with architectures - maybe from open source research, who knows.

 **Sources**